 Welcome to the Community in Christ Church

-From 23 May 2021 until August 2021, the CiC Sunday worship service will be held via Zoom at 17:30.
+The CiC Sunday worship service is currently hosted via Zoom each Sunday at 17:30.
 Please email us to join the service.

-Our services will continue at Glenshiel, 19 Woolston Rd, Westcliff, Johannesburg, from August (date to be announced).
+Our services will continue at Glenshiel, 19 Woolston Rd, Westcliff, Johannesburg, from 3 October 2021.

 What we do, preach, sing and pray is aimed to promote life in all its forms.
 In this we follow Jesus who proclaimed that he has come so that we can have life and have it abundantly.